01 of 04

 03 of 04

 A Clean Cutting Back of Your Ornamental Grass Bundle

 Now that your ornamental grasses are neatly bundled, it's much easier to take your pruning shears and prune the grass back at ground level.
-Because the tape is holding the grass blades in place, you can lean the ornamental grass bundle away from the base as you cut, to make cutting easier.
+The tape is holding the grass blades in place, so you can lean the ornamental grass bundle away from the base as you cut, to make cutting easier.

 04 of 04

 Finishing the Job - A Tidy Way to Clean Up Ornamental Grasses

 Now all you are left with is a neat and tidy ornamental grass bundle.
 There will undoubtedly be a few renegade blades to clean up, but nothing like the messy sprawl it could have been.